fabacab/inline-gdocs-viewer/readme.txt

 = Version 0.8.7 =

-* Developer: New `gdoc_query` filter lets you hook into the Google Visuaization API queries supplied in the `query` attribute of the shortcode.
+* Developer: New `gdoc_query` filter lets you hook into the Google visualization API queries supplied in the `query` attribute of the shortcode.
 Useful for dynamically generating queries for pre-processing, such as `SELECT`ing only rows referencing the current WordPress user by username or other identification.

 = Version 0.8.6 =